 We will offer a limited number of walk-in registrations.
 This will be restricted to classes that do not have homework.
 We will post the available classes the week before Yarnover.
 We will not be able to sell meals day of.

 Yarnover fees cover teachers expenses and fees, room rentals, food, supplies, and other costs associated with hosting the event.
-If there is any overage, it is deposited with general funds of the Guild.
+If there is any overage, it is deposited with general funds of the Guild to use for things like monthly programming and Yarnover grants.
 Yarnover is completely run by volunteers.

 Yarnover is at the Crowne Plaza Minneapolis West in Plymouth, MN.